The Pros and Cons of a Paid Time Off Policy – PTO

 What Are the Advantages and Disadvantages of a Paid Time Off Policy?

-A paid time off (PTO) policy combines vacation, sick time and personal time into a single bank of days for employees to use when they take paid time off from work.
+A paid time off (PTO) policy combines vacation, sick time, and personal time into a single bank of days for employees to use when they take paid time off from work.
 A PTO policy creates a pool of days that an employee may use at his or her discretion.

 Protecting Both Worker and Employer

 So, employees who may have lied or made up stories about how they were using their time in the past, have the right to take PTO at their discretion to support work-life balance and flexibility.
-This has allowed employers and employees to stop the practice of adult employees needing permission from their manager to miss work.
+This has allowed employers and employees to stop the practice of employees needing to ask permission from their manager to miss work.

 Employees tend to react unfavorably when a new system is adopted and the rules and guidelines dribble out later after the policy is in use.
 So, think carefully about the ramifications of the decision and make every effort to fully inform employees of all related policies and guidelines prior to its adoption.
+Your goal is to make your employees right from the start of a new policy implementation.

 Benefits of a Good PTO Policy